A Bright Future for Colour Inkjet Digital Printing in Global Labels and Packaging Markets

 - Water-based Inkjet platforms use inks with colourants that are dispersed or dissolved in water.
 During printing, the substrate absorbs the water, with the dyes or pigments remaining on the substrate.

-Vandagraf Market Study Report published in 2019:
+Major Vandagraf Market Study Report published in 2019:

 Market and business opportunities evaluated together with a technology overview and profiles of solution providers.